julichaan/domscoutV2/README.md

 python3 domscout.py --help
 ```

 The tool will display a progress bar as it runs through the enumeration steps.
-Once finished, the live subdomains will be saved in `alive_subdomains.txt`.
+Once finished, it will launch a **Report Server** where you can view the results.

-## Output
+## Output & Reporting

--   **live_subs.txt**: Contains the list of subdomains that successfully resolved via DNS.
--   **alive_webservices.txt**: Contains the list of live web services (HTTP/HTTPS) found by `httpx`.
--   **screenshots/**: Directory containing screenshots of the live web services taken by `gowitness`.
+Upon completion, DomScout launches a local `gowitness` report server:

+1.  **Access the Report**: Open your browser at `http://localhost:7171`.
+2.  **View Results**: Browse screenshots, response codes, and headers.
+3.  **Finish**: Press `Ctrl+C` in the terminal to stop the server.

+**Note**: To keep your workspace clean, DomScout **automatically deletes** the `screenshots/` folder and the database when you stop the server.

 ## Author